farookphuket/far_vimrc/README.md

 >   year 2021 I am completely using Manjaro on Desktop and Laptop
 >   I love Ubuntu,Debian,PopOS,Linux Mint,MX Linux and by the way
 >   I do not hate window because all the computer stuff was giving me an
->   opportunity the opportunity for me to learn thing and do some stupid mistake
+>   opportunity! the opportunity for me to learn thing and do some stupid mistake
 >   for free.

 >   my system is manjaro on both Laptop and pc (to me I felt like I love more
->   to use manjaro than Ubuntu) this config I have test on Manjaro 20.2
+>   to use manjaro than Ubuntu)

+>   this config I have test on Manjaro 20.2
->   ,Ubuntu 20.04 ,PoP!_OS it is working great!
+>   Ubuntu 20.04 ,PoP!_OS it is working great!